Hassert History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hassert research.
-Another 56 words (4 lines of text) are included under the topic Early Hassert History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1624, 1625, 1631 and are included under the topic Early Hassert History in all our PDF Extended History products and printed products wherever possible.

 Hassert Spelling Variations